bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ![](TraditionalHSF_files/figure-html/power2-1.png)<!-- -->

-To determine the minimum number of used samples for the covariate and habitat selection values (with coefficient of -0.2`), we need to define our criteria for statistical clarity.
-Specifically, we are interesting in finding
+You can think of this covariate as the Normalized Difference Vegetation Index (NDVI) if that makes it easier to visualize.
+To determine the minimum number of used samples for the covariate and habitat selection values (with coefficient of $\beta[2]$), we need to define our criteria for statistical clarity.
+Specifically, we are interesting in finding N:

 "Recall that $N_{\alpha, p}(\beta)$ was defined to be the minimum number of samples, N, required so that we expect to reject the null hypothesis of $\beta = 0$ (vs. alternative $\beta \neq 0$), at a significance level of $p$, in $100(1 − \alpha)\%$ of experiments".
 [Street et al. 2021 (Supplementary Appendix A)](https://doi.org/10.1111/2041-210X.13701)